johnathanvman/F6/index.md

 					Entrys = [" I kick the queen in the stomach, and she stumbles back before falling to a knee.
 Her crown flings onto the throne behind her.
 She looks up and admits she's been bested.
 I give her a kiss before swallowing her down.
 She doesn't struggle as she slides into my belly.
 I try on her crown while she digests, but it doesn't quite fit right.
 I leave it on the throne and turn to leave.
 I feel like my appetite has increased after eating her!"]
 				}
 				if(unit(s[2]).Name == "Harpy Queen"){
 					Entrys = [" I make a running jump off the throne to reach the flying Queen, and my hands find purchase around her ankles.
 I pull her down, and we clash into a pile of coins and other treasure.
 Her crown is lost amongst the glinting gold and gems as I squeeze her talons together and swallow them down.
 She sighs and admits defeat once I reach her thighs.
 We slowly work together to avoid "+choose(["upending ","raking "])+"her feathers the wrong way.
 It takes awhile, but eventually her wings are fully tucked down my throat.
 She tells me to make the most of her before sliding into my belly.
 I feel her get comfortable and digest peacefully as I climb out of the pile of priceless treasures.
-I dust myself off, and turn to leave."]
+I dust myself off, and turn to leave.
+I feel like my appetite has increased after eating her! "]
 				}
+				if(unit(s[2]).Name == "Drow Queen"){
+					Entrys = ["I dodge, and her blade sinks into the table behind me.
+When she struggles to pull it free, I quickly tackle her.
+We land with a thud as her crown rolls off into the distance.
+I grab her wrist when she draws another dagger.
+I grab it and a strange emerald vial she had concealed, and send them both scattering across the marble flooring.
+Once she realizes its hopeless, she tries offering me all the treasures she's accumulated over her dynasty.
+The mention of enchanted weapons and armor unfortunately just doesn't entice me the way her royal hips do as they squirm within her dress.
+I lift it, and she blushes as I get a good look at what she really has to offer.
+I dive within the folds of fabric, and she gasps as I untie her underwear.
+I get under her kicking legs to start sucking on one bare cheek while my fingers rub her clit.
+She moans and writhes from my touch, but it's not over yet.
+I stretch my lips around her other cheek, and bury my tongue within her.
+I grab her thighs, and fold her in half to start swallowing.
+My tongue reaches in even further once I've swallowed her ass.
+Her climax is sudden, and she pants heavily while being pulled deeper within her gown.
+She makes another low moan as I fondle her breasts before tucking them inside my mouth.
+Her pointed ears tickle as they slide through my throat.
+My stomach acts quick, and she's completely digested before I'm even able to stand!
+I feel like my appetite has increased after eating her! "]
+				}//enchanted weapons and armor
 			}else if(s[4] == 3){//WILLING

 			}